-- To meet the needs of local people by building types of homes that have not been a major part of schemes of the last few years smaller homes (1-2 bed) for starter homes for younger people and families and downsizing homes for older residents. - To enable older households to downsize to free up mid-size homes occupied by older couples or individuals. - To focus small developments in the village, with any larger, high value detached homes (where owners are likely to operate one or more cars) being more suitable to the more rural areas. - To reuse brownfield sites and where possible to renovate disused agricultural buildings.
+- To reuse brownfield sites and where possible to renovate disused agricultural buildings. - To meet the needs of local people by building types of homes that have not been a major part of schemes of the last few years - smaller homes for starter homes for younger people and families and downsizing homes for older residents. - To enable older households to downsize to free up mid-size homes occupied by older couples or individuals. - To focus small developments in the village, with any larger, high value detached homes (where owners are likely to operate one or more cars) being more suitable to the more rural areas.